Vyral/base-template/_posts/2021-01-28-a-recap-of-the-2020-market--predictions-for-2021.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Here’s a recap of our 2020 market and what I expect in 2021.</em></p>
+*Here’s a recap of our 2020 market and what I expect in 2021.*

 2020 was certainly an interesting year for all of us.
 I hope you and your families are staying healthy out there.
 Back in March and April, we were panicked with the thoughts of what would happen in the real estate market.
-Then, in June, everything busted loose and we saw sale prices jump way up. **We had been seeing a 1% to 2% appreciation in years past, but this year’s average price in June was up 10% from where it was in 2019.**
+Then, in June, everything busted loose and we saw sale prices jump way up. **We had been seeing a 1% to 2% appreciation in years past, but last year’s average price in June was up 10% from where it was in 2019.**

-For certain months, we saw increases in sales as high as 30% in places like Bel Air.
+In certain months, we saw increases in sales as high as 30% in places like Bel Air.
 Even though inventory has declined, sales are up and demand is strong.
 Here in January, we’re at about 30% to 33% of where we used to be in 2019 in terms of inventory. **This is great news for sellers, but not so much for buyers.**

 {% include pullquote.html %}